Category: commentary

 How the internet changed everything

 I believe that it will take decades, maybe generations, before the world – whatever it may look like then – will really understand how the internet changed everything and what those changes meant for the actual lives of actual people.
-And, how to live the kind of life everyone wants with the internet as the…
+And, how to live the kind of life everyone wants…

 -